fiftysevendegreesofrad/sdna_open/docs/sphinx/source/step_by_step_guides.rst

 Downloading and preparing data from OpenStreetMap
 =================================================

+NOTE: AS OF 2020 THIS SECTION IS LARGELY OUT OF DATE.
+OSM DATA CAN BE CONNECTED USING THE bpol OPTION IN GRASS v.clean; THIS HANDLES ALL INTERSECTIONS CORRECTLY.

 OSM is a crowd-sourced mapping product and as such is particularly well supported by the open source community.
 This tutorial therefore uses the free `QGIS`_.

 .. _QGIS: http://www.qgis.org/en/site/